 Jason Forman, a scientist at UVA’s Center for Applied Biomechanics and the principal researcher for the study mentioned earlier in this blog, said in an interview with CityLab, “’We obviously know a lot of ways that men and women are different bio-mechanically,’ he says, in terms of both body size and shape.
 Female pelvises, for example, are generally wider and shallower than those of males, and fat is distributed differently.
 Females typically have more tissue concentrated around the waist and thighs, while in males it’s more concentrated around the belly.”

-Safercar.gov, a website powered by the NHTSA, lists the safety rating for cars on the road, if you’re interested in seeing how your vehicle rates.
+The NHTSA lists the safety rating for cars on the road, if you’re interested in seeing how your vehicle rates.
 Note that two out of the three tests assume the driver is male, and those are the results that are reflected there.
 In the third test, a female driver crashes from the side into a pole.

 Whatever the case may be, the safety rating of a car is certainly something to consider with your next vehicle purchase or lease.